ome94/alx-pre_course/0x02-git/README.md

-# ALX Git Project 0x02.Git
+# ALX Git Project

-This README was created on the ALX intranet sandbox
+This is a hands-on project on the use of git and github.
+I wrote code locally and committes to [github](https://github.com/ome94/alx-pre_course)